UI

 ✅ Opportunity: Create a detailed, structured inclusions section with expandable details and clear pricing context.

-Teachers want explicit connections to curriculum standards, academic credit, and immersive learning.
+Explicit connections to curriculum standards, academic credit, and immersive learning is necessary.

 ✅ Opportunity: Use badges or icons to highlight academic tie-ins and create a dedicated educational value section.